ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 | 89293    | 9256       | 32560      | 18174    | 685       | 1074  | 4722           | 155764 |

 There have been a total of 19768 audits by our users across 13045 streets, averaging 1.52 audits per street.

+### Data lost due to filtering

+There were 958 users who placed 251795 labels pre-filtering.
+After filtering, we are left with 691 users (72.1%) who placed 155764 labels (61.9%).

 ### User stats and tool usage